 How to Properly Store Your Boat

-Properly storing your boat isn’t as easy as you might think.
-To make the most of your prized vessel, you’ll need to select a storage location, clean the boat inside and out, and cover it safely.
+Properly storing your boat isn’t as easy as you might think, you’ll need to select a storage location, clean the boat inside and out, and cover it safely.

 Sad as it may be, summer is officially over.
 That means it’s time to retire the flip flops, unpack the beach bags and and store your boat.